AKSarav/diskspaceman/README.md

 #### Validation1: Username validation

 The script will try to validate the `username` as it is being invoked, to determine the correct **workspace** _The Log directories_
 Script is designed to dynamically switch the log directories based on the user of execution.
-This is to avoid an accidential execution of script as an invalid user like `root` , which would end up in messing up the logs and eventually result it application downtime
+This is to avoid an accidental execution of script as an invalid user like `root` , which would end up in messing up the logs and eventually result it application downtime

 **_weblogic_**